iodapson/axum_workspace/README.md

 ## Introduction And Description

-You are inside branch `template`, the default branch of this repo - `experimental`.
+You are inside branch `template`, the default branch of this repo - `axum_workspace`.
 This branch is the template version of this repo.
 It has a bare-bone setup for an axum web api comprising of a single postgres container, and a single containerized axum web-api.
 The axum api itself (`axum_postgres_docker`) does no more than provide configurations to connect to the database, and then run at an exposed port - 8090 with a single `get_root_path` route for an HTTP-GET request to path `/`, as in, `http://localhost:8090`.
 It also includes a starter migration named - `0001_setup.sql` inside `axum_postgres_docker/migrations`.

 Check `axum_workspace/docs/template.md` for a detailed code-walkthrough of how to recreate this project (this very branch - `template` version of it) from scratch.